wiseman-timelord/NConvert-Batch/README.md

 ### Status:
 Under development....
-- Testing of v0.02, code is considered experimental, beta is current files.
+- Testing of v0.02, code is considered experimental, beta is current files, will be release after testing.
 - Some kind of summary display on the powershell one.

 ## Description: